Brentwood Today Stream Stabilization

-Brentwood Today Lake is classified as a small, high-hazard dam with the North Carolina Dam Safety Division and the remaining portion of the dam is no longer working.
-This resulted in an existing lake bed forming a main stream channel section and an area of natural plants.
-Due to that change, the downstream channel has weakened significantly and has very steep, unstable channel banks in some areas.
+Brentwood Today Lake is classified as a small, high-hazard dam with North Carolina Dam Safety and the remaining portion of the dam is no longer working.
+This resulted in an existing lake bed forming a main stream channel and an area of natural plants downstream of the lake.
+Due to that change, the channel has weakened significantly and has very steep, unstable channel banks in some areas.
+The purpose of this project is to stabilize and repair 350 feet of the stream to improve water quality and limit future erosion.

 |Winter 2016||Project planning completed|